 The provisions of this Chapter 9 shall apply to any subdivision lying within the extraterritorial jurisdiction of a municipality to the extent that the Baldwin County Planning and Zoning Commission has jurisdiction over the subdivision of such Planned Development pursuant to Alabama Code § 11-52-30, et seq.
-Any Planned Development (both Large and Small Scale), located in the extraterritorial jurisdiction of a municipality and subject to the provisions of Alabama Code § 11-52-30 et seq., over which a municipal planning commission properly exercises exclusive subdivision jurisdiction, shall be submitted, by the developer, exclusively to the municipality and the Baldwin County Planning Director, or in his absence the acting Baldwin County Planning Director, in accordance with Alabama Code §§ 11-52-30(b) et seq.
-In the event the proposed subdivision is subject to municipal subdivision regulations, but lies within the zoning jurisdiction of the Baldwin County Commission, such proposed subdivision shall comply with the subdivision regulations of the municipality and the zoning regulations of Baldwin County.
+Any Planned Development (both Large and Small Scale), located in the extraterritorial jurisdiction of a municipality and subject to the provisions of Alabama Code § 11-52-30 et seq., over which a municipal planning commission properly exercises exclusive subdivision jurisdiction, shall be submitted, by the developer, exclusively to the municipality and the Baldwin County Planning DirectorCounty Engineer, or in his absence the acting Baldwin County Planning DirectorCounty Engineer, in accordance with Alabama Code §§ 11-52-30(b) et seq.
+In the event the proposed subdivision is subject to municipal subdivision shall comply with the subdivision regulations of the municipality and the zoning jurisdiction of the Baldwin County Commission, such proposed subdivision shall comply with the subdivision regulations of the municipality and the zoning regulations of Baldwin County.